mimms/StartupGenerator/README.md

 ## Description

-This is a very simple iOS project to try out SwiftUI.
+This is a very simple iOS project to try out SwiftUI (SwiftUI 2 Application Life Cycle, to be precise).
 It calls the [http://www.itsthisforthat.com/](http://www.itsthisforthat.com/) Web API to get startup ideas and displays them one at a time.

 ## Getting Started